-C. Regulations.

-- (1) Bed-and-breakfast permits shall only be granted for residences in an R2 Zone and for existing residences (at the time this chapter is adopted) in a commercial zone which are used solely for residential purposes.
+- B. Regulations. - (1) Bed-and-breakfast permits shall only be granted for residences in an R2 Zone and for existing residences (at the time this chapter is adopted) in a commercial zone which are used solely for residential purposes.
 Any property in a commercial zone which has any commercial activity shall not be allowed to operate a bed-and-breakfast. - (2) No building permit for an addition to the principal structure may be issued within three (3) years of any granting of a bed-and-breakfast permit.
-No bed-and-breakfast Special Use Permits may be granted within three (3) years of the issuance of a building permit for an addition to the principal structure. - (3) The quarters to be utilized by the guests or the occupants of the premises shall not be permitted in any accessory structure. - (4) The principal building in which the use is permitted shall be occupied by the owners as their principal residence. - (5) The use by guests shall be temporary only and limited to a maximum of fourteen (14) days for any one (1) guest. - (6) A maximum of three (3) bedrooms and nine (9) guests shall be allowed. - (7) At least one (1) bathroom shall be provided for each six (6) guests. - (8) At least one (1) smoke detecting device shall be located in each bedroom.
+No bed-and-breakfast permit may be granted within three (3) years of the issuance of a building permit for an addition to the principal structure. - (3) The quarters to be utilized by the guests or the occupants of the premises shall not be permitted in any accessory structure. - (4) The principal building in which the use is permitted shall be occupied by the owners as their principal residence. - (5) The use by guests shall be temporary only and limited to a maximum of fourteen (14) days for any one

-- (9) At least one (1) fire extinguisher shall be located in every hallway. - (10) Emergency lighting shall be provided in every hallway leading to an exit. - (11) The serving or providing of meals to paying guests shall be limited to breakfast. - (12) One (1) off-street parking space shall be provided for each room or rooms designated as a living quarter, in addition to the off-street parking spaces for the residence. - (13) Signs shall be limited by Chapter 247, Zoning. - D. Special Use Permit. - (1) The structure to be used must comply with all state, county and local health and building codes and permits. - (2) The standards and regulations governing this use shall not be construed to exclude the requirement for further conditions and standards as determined as necessary for granting a Special Use Permit. - (3) Such use shall be considered as a Special Use and shall require a Special Use Permit granted by the Planning Board.
+- (1) guest. - (6) A maximum of three (3) bedrooms and nine (9) guests shall be allowed. - (7) At least one (1) bathroom shall be provided for each six (6) guests. - (8) At least one (1) smoke detecting device shall be located in each bedroom. - (9) At least one (1) fire extinguisher shall be located in every hallway. - (10) Emergency lighting shall be provided in every hallway leading to an exit. - (11) The serving or providing of meals to paying guests shall be limited to breakfast. - (12) One (1) off-street parking space shall be provided for each room or rooms designated as a living quarter, in addition to the off-street parking spaces for the residence. - (13) Signs shall be limited by Chapter 247, Zoning.

+§ 104-3 Permits.

+- A. The structure to be used must comply with all state, county and local health and building codes and permits. - B. The standards and regulations governing this use shall not be construed to exclude the requirement for further conditions and standards as determined as necessary for granting any permit. - C. Such use shall be considered as a special exception and shall require a special use permit granted by the Town Board. - D. Application for a permit shall be accompanied by a fee of two hundred fifty dollars (\$250.).
+The Code Enforcement Officer shall inspect the premises for compliance with all applicable codes before any permit is granted. - E. Such permit, when granted, shall be good for one (1) year and renewable after an inspection by the Code Enforcement Officer and the submittal of a renewal fee of fifty dollars (\$50.).